TIBCOSoftware/snappydata/docs/deployment.md

 The catalog is initialized lazily when SnappyData functionality is accessed.
 The big benefit even while the clusters for compute and data is split is that the catalog is immediately visible to the Spark executors nodes and applications don’t have to explicitly manage connections and schema related information.
 This design is quite similar to the Spark’s native support for Hive.

 When accessing partitioned data, the partitions are fetched as compressed blobs that is fully compatible with the columnar compression built into Spark.
 All access is automatically parallelized.

-e.g. with Spark native URL … etc

-(Show picture for each deployment mode)

 ## Local mode
-Say this and that from Spark guides.
+As the name implies, use this mode to execute everything locally in the application JVM.
+The local vs cluster modes are described in the [Spark Programming guide](http://spark.apache.org/docs/latest/programming-guide.html#local-vs-cluster-modes).

 ```scala
 val conf = new SparkConf().